-The Eco-Entrepreneurship Advisory Council (EEAC) guides, supports, and promotes environmental innovation & entrepreneurship education at the Bren School, and serves as the primary conduit between the school and the entrepreneurial and investor communities.
-Members of the EEAC are leading innovators in business.
+The Eco-Entrepreneurship Advisory Council (EEAC) guides, promotes and supports the Bren School's Environmental Innovation & Entrepreneurship ("Innovation") program.
+The council is composed of experienced business professionals, known as EEAC Advisors, who actively share their experience, expertise and networks to directly engage students as they explore becoming environmental entrepreneurs and innovators.
 Eco-E Project teams will meet with the EEAC on a quarterly basis (Fall, Winter, and Spring) to receive feedback, guidance and support.
 The Eco-E Project Coordinator will schedule the EEAC meetings and notify all participants of the expectations for each quarterly meeting.